Georgia Learner's Permit

 Zutobi

-Getting a learner’s permit (also commonly referred to as an instructional permit) is an exciting time for all teenagers and young adults.
+If you’re a new driver in Georgia, you’ll need to obtain a learner’s permit before you can start practicing on the road.
 However, it can be a bit of a confusing process if you don’t know what you’re doing.

-Teenagers are eligible for a permit at the age of 15.
-In this article, we’ll highlight everything you need to know about how to get your learner’s permit in the state of Georgia.
+In this article, we’ll go through everything you need to know to get a learner’s permit in Georgia.

 #1 – Schedule an Appointment

-Before visiting the Georgia Department of Driver Services, you must first schedule an appointment on their website, and you’ll also be prompted to fill out the required form.
-Make sure to write your appointment date down so you remember it and avoid arriving late to the office.
+Before visiting the Georgia Department of Driver Services, you should first schedule an appointment on their website, and you’ll also be prompted to fill out the required form.
+Walk-ins are accepted at DDS Customer Service Centers, but making an appointment can help expedite the process.

 #2 – Gather Required Documents